balvisio/CAFA-Toolset/README.md

 ##### sh example.sh

 The details of the usage description of the CAFA Toolset are following.

+### Integrating Databases
+This tool integrates protein annoations from multiple sources.
+Currently, it supports uniprot-swissProt and uniprot-GOA file format.
+Here is the command to run this tool: python Mergedb -input1 uniprot-swissProt-annoation-at-t0 -input2 uniprot-GOA-annotation-at-time-t0 -organism taxon-id

+One specific example run with input1 file uniprot_sprot.dat.38, input2 file gene_association.goa_ref_yeast.38, and taxon id 559292
+for Saccharomyces Cerevisiae:
+python Mergedb -I1=uniprot_sprot.dat.38 -I2=gene_association.goa_ref_yeast.38 -G 559292

+This command will extract the annotations for taxon id 559292 from the uniprot-swissProt file and append them at the end of the uniprot-GOA file, considering only the entries that are not already in the latter file.
+It will create a combined file: gene_association.goa_ref_yeast.38+sprot.38.1

+Multiple run of this program will create subsequent version of the output file where the file name will end with subsequent version number 2, 3, 4, etc.

 ### Benchmark Creation
 This tool will create benchmark files from two input annotation files in uniprot-GOA file format at time points t1 and t2, respectively.